 - You can take a ferry from Honeymoon Island or Clearwater Beach to go visit Caladesi Island.

-- There is a picnic area, playground, restrooms, a Caladesi Cafe, and showers available on the island.
+- A picnic area, playground, restrooms, a Caladesi Cafe, and showers are available on the island.

-BEST ACCOMMODATION: Meranova Guest Inn is located very close to the Dunedin Marina, with an outdoor swimming pool and bar and stunning views.
-This Bed & Breakfast has continental and a la cart breakfast and rooms with a terrace.
+The charming Meranova Guest Inn is located very close to the Dunedin Marina, with an outdoor swimming pool and bar and stunning views.
+This Bed & Breakfast has continental and a la carte breakfast and rooms with a terrace.

-If you love finding off the beaten path in Florida, Bean Point Beach is the perfect beach for you.
-This is the most beautiful beach on Anna Maria Island in my opinion.
+If you love finding the beaten path in Florida, Bean Point Beach is the perfect beach for you.
+This is the most beautiful beach on Anna Maria Island in my opinion, and one of the prettiest clear water beaches in Florida.
 The Bean Point Beach is located at the furthest north point on Anna Maria Island, and you can enter it at a crossroad on North Bay Blvd. and North Shore Dr. Perfect for a relaxing day on this wild and natural beach.
 Couples love it because of the lack of amenities, it makes a tranquil beach. it is also an amazing spot for pictures, especially during sunset.

 - Take a yoga class: Occassionaly yoga and painting classes are held at Bean Point Beach